qazwsx08ghj/just-for-testing-Django-on-GCP/README.md

 # just-for-testing-Django-on-GCP

-This is my Django project to put my on Google cloud plateform
+This is qazwsx08ghj's Django project to put my on Google cloud plateform